This is my favorite restaurant style salsa recipe! It is blended really well, has the perfect ratio of tomato and fixings, and isn’t too watery.

 If all salsa could just be restaurant style salsa, life would be so much better.
 But there is something so satisfying about making your own salsa, which makes those two things tricky to coincide.

 We have an ongoing battle here in our household.
 A battle of which salsa flavor is better – the sweeter, tomatoey kind, or the zingier, onioney kind?
 Zachary prefers the former and I prefer the latter.
 For once though, we were actually able to agree on one that felt like it served both of our needs.
-Behold the goodness:

-- 1 can (28 oz.) whole tomatoes, drained
+- 28 oz can whole tomatoes drained

-- 1 clove garlic, minced
+- 1 clove garlic minced